1. The fundamentals

 There are two possible ways of setting up the simluation mode.
 One possibility is to activate the mode directly in WATO.
 The option can be found via Global Settings ➳ Execution of checks ➳ Simulation mode:

-If a copy has been created the simulation mode could perhaps be started before the site is started.
+Another possibility is to activate the mode directly in it's configuration file.
+This may be necessary if you made a copy of a site and want to activate the mode bevor the site is started.
 In this case, manually insert the appropriate lines into the global.mk file in the copied site:

 simulation_mode = True